Harshitha-Somala/Audio-Emotion-Detection-Using-MultiModalApproach-DL/README.md

-# Emotion Detection from Audio and Text using Multi-Model Approach
+# Emotion Detection from Audio and Text using Multi-Modal Approach

 ## Abstract